kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 - Both commands will display a preview of proposed changes by default
 - Add the `--execute` flag to apply the changes
 - The `--region` parameter is optional and only required when necessary
+- In `use-your-own-role` case, the role you bring in must not be used in another Project as User Role